pennmush/pennmush/README.SSL.md

 :    Specifies the name of the file (relative to the
-     game/ directory if it's not an absolute path) that contains the MUSH server's certificate and private key.
+     game/ directory if it's not an absolute path) that contains the MUSH server's private key.
+See section IV below.

+`ssl_certificate_file`

+:    Specifies the name of the file (relative to the
+     game/ directory if it's not an absolute path) that contains the MUSH server's certificate.
 See section IV below.

 `ssl_ca_file`